rwb/ccjs710ldv/README.md

 #### R Code for Thursday 9/11/25

-* This is mostly based on the material on pages 615-615 of WB.
 * Let's begin by supposing that there is a population of persons released from prison in the United States in any given year.
 * Now, let's further suppose that the recidivism rate for people in this population is 67.5% (i.e., the population parameter).
 * If we draw simple random samples from this population and estimate the recidivism rate in each sample, we should get estimates that are *close* to the population parameter value.